michaelbarnes/property-management/README.md

 `cd <path>`
 `meteor`

-The application will start a development server
+The application will start a development server `http://localhost:3000` by default